mfbz/rift-js/README.md

   - Submit Flow transactions
   - Execute read-only Cadence scripts

-Share `rift://` links anywhere (tweets, blogs, sites).
+Share `rift://` URIs anywhere (tweets, blogs, sites).
 If the user has Harpoon installed, it will recognize and render the interaction securely in-place.

 ## 🗂 Project Structure